Parliamentary.ai

 Overview

-This bill ensures children adopted from overseas receive the same school admission priority in England as children in local authority care.
-It amends existing legislation to grant this priority, aiming for fairer access to education for adopted children.
+This bill ensures children adopted from overseas are given the same school admission priority in England as children in local authority care.
+It amends existing legislation to include these children in the priority system, guaranteeing fairer access to education.

 Description